 The Whirlwind Project

-After numerous chats with Damian at a local hobby shop, we got to talking about an aircraft that he was absolutely passionate about and one that I have for a long time wanted to see in die-cast metal.
+I have for a long time wanted to see in die-cast metal.
 He holds it's designer Teddy Petter, who also designed the English Electric Canberra and Lightning as well as the Folland Gnat, in very high regard.

-Damian has been aero modeling for 30 years as well doing plenty of radio control piloting, be it powered aircraft or gliders.
-In fact he loves slope soaring, often using radio controlled planes without their engines!
+well doing plenty of radio control piloting, be it powered aircraft or gliders.

 It was while doing his slope soaring that he came up with the idea of “Combat Sloapies”.
 Being a keen WWII warbird enthusiast his idea was to create some tough slope soarers that were rugged and strong enough to take a beating.
 The aircraft are then used in combat on the slopes in both Axis and Allied colours knocking each other out of the sky!!!
 Not something you’d ever consider doing with your powered airframe.